-But there’s one subject you’re wondering about that you’ve felt a little uncomfortable bringing up: the big O.
+But there’s one subject you may be wondering about that you’ve felt a little uncomfortable bringing up: the big O.

 So is it OK to have an orgasm during pregnancy?
-(And if you’ve already had one, why did it felt really, really good — better than it ever has before?)
+(And if you’ve already had one, why did it feel really, really good — better than it ever has before?)

-The short answer is yes, in most cases, it’s absolutely fine to have an orgasm while pregnant — in fact, it can also be a great for your emotional and mental well-being.
+The short answer is yes.
+In most cases, it’s absolutely fine to have an orgasm while pregnant.
+In fact, it can also be great for your emotional and mental well-being.

-Let’s take a closer look at orgasm safety, sensations in the first, second, and third trimesters, and a big myth about orgasms bringing on labor — debunked.
+Let’s take a closer look at orgasm safety, sensations in the first, second, and third trimesters, and whether orgasms really bring on labor.

-Always check with your doctor about whether you, specifically, are OK to have sex.
-But if your doctor hasn’t told you otherwise, and your pregnancy is low risk, it’s generally completely safe to get it on between the sheets.
+Always check with a doctor about whether you, specifically, are OK to have sex.
+But if a doctor hasn’t told you otherwise, and your pregnancy is low risk, it’s generally completely safe to get it on between the sheets.

 In fact, when researchers looked at studies involving 1,483 pregnant women, they found that there were no significant differences between those who had sex during their pregnancy and those who didn’t when it came to inducing labor contractions.

-However, if you have any of the following, your doctor may indeed tell you to abstain from sexual activity:
+However, if you have any of the following, a doctor may indeed tell you to abstain from sexual activity: